A Few Exceptions Worth Noting

 Example: Regarding copyright, the US Constitution gives Congress the power “to promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”

 In the Constitution itself (art.
 1, sec.
-8), that opening “to” begins with a capital T—but only because it’s the first word in a list item (the eighth of eighteen enumerated powers, all of which begin with “To”).
-Outside the context of the original, the capital T has little significance, so Chicago and most other styles say that it can be adjusted for quotations (see CMOS 13.7, no. 3).
+8), that opening “to” begins with a capital T—but only because it’s the first word in the eighth of eighteen enumerated powers, each of which begins with the word “To.”
+Outside the context of the original, the capital T has little significance, and Chicago says that it can be adjusted as needed (see CMOS 12.7, rule 3).
 (The original capitalization of words like “Progress,” “Science,” and “Arts” is more than circumstantial and is therefore retained.)

-Some styles say to bracket any such change (i.e., The Constitution gives Congress the power “[t]o promote . . .”; see CMOS 13.21).
-Those brackets may help readers find the quoted words in the original more quickly, but any advantage from this intervention (which might be required dozens of times in the typical literary or historical study) is too small to make it a requirement outside of certain legal and textual studies.
+Some styles say to bracket any such change (i.e., “[t]o promote . . .”; see CMOS 12.21).
+Those brackets may help readers find the quoted words in the original more quickly, but any advantage from this intervention (which might be required dozens of times in the typical literary or historical study) is too small to justify making it mandatory outside of certain legal and textual studies.

-3. Do not begin a sentence with a lowercase letter.
+3. Do not begin a sentence or a heading with a lowercase letter.

 Exception: Words like iPhone and eBay.